rust-lang/nomicon/src/repr-rust.md

 platform-specific behavior.
 For example, on x86 `u64` and `f64` are often aligned to 4 bytes (32 bits).

-A type's size must always be a multiple of its alignment.
+A type's size must always be a multiple of its alignment (Zero being a valid size for any alignment).
 This ensures that an array of that type may always be indexed by offsetting by a multiple of its size.
 Note that the size and alignment of a type may not be known statically in the case of [dynamically sized types][dst].

 Rust gives you the following ways to lay out composite data: